vanina123/Todo/README.md

 ### Install

 Install this project with: npm Example commands:

-### Usage

-To run the project, execute the following command: npm test Example command:
+Also install webpack
+and run npm install
+npm run dev

 ### Deployment